-The Escape gets worse gas mileage and feels less substantial in some ways, but it’s a safe bargain.
+The Escape (non-hybrid versions of it, at least) gets worse gas mileage and feels less substantial in some ways, but it’s a safe bargain.

-The Hyundai Tucson is also now a formidable rival, also with great fuel economy, but its steering and ride aren’t quite as well-balanced as that of the Equinox.
+The Hyundai Tucson is also now a formidable rival, also with great fuel economy; but ride quality is choppy in comparison, and the Tucson's steering leaves much to be desired.

 Get FREE Dealer Quotes

 |2012 Chevrolet EquinoxBrowse Used Listings||2012 Ford EscapeBrowse Used Listings||2012 Honda CR-VBrowse Used Listings||2012 Hyundai TucsonBrowse Used Listings||2012 Subaru ForesterBrowse Used Listings|

 |20 MPG City / 32 MPG Hwy||20 MPG City / 31 MPG Hwy||22 MPG City / 31 MPG Hwy||20 MPG City / 30 MPG Hwy||19 MPG City / 27 MPG Hwy|

 |Gas/Ethanol I4||Gas I4||Gas I4||Gas I4||Gas Flat 4|